goschtl/zope/z3c.macroviewlet/trunk/src/z3c/macroviewlet/README.txt

   </body>
   </html>

-The tempalte aboce defines a ITitle provider which contains the definition for a macro in itself.
-Yo have to define a viewlet manager within the zope.viewlet ZCMl directive which provides ITitle as a viewlet manager.
+The tempalte above defines an ITitle provider which contains the definition for a macro within itself.
+You have to define a viewlet manager within the zope.viewlet ZCMl directive which provides ITitle as a viewlet manager.
-After that you can register the template above as a layout template wthin the z3c:layout ZCML directive like:
+After that, you can register the template above as a layout template wthin the z3c:layout ZCML directive like this:

   <z3c:layout
       for="*"